-After the data collection process, the dataset contained 504 records and 21 features extracted (as of "origin=extracted", from Table 1), 24 per hotel, regarding the year of 2015.
+Period of stay Extracted (10) Review Categorical Period of stay: {Dec-Feb, Mar- May, Jun-Aug, Sep-Nov} Included Traveler type Extracted (11) Review Categorical {Business, Couples, Families, Friends, Solo} Included Member registered year Extracted (12) User Date (year) Year the user has registered in TripAdvisor Transformed Pool Extracted (13) Hotel Categorical If the hotel has outside pool Included Gym Extracted (14) Hotel Categorical If the hotel has gym Included Tennis court Extracted (15) Hotel Categorical If the hotel has tennis court Included Spa Extracted (16) Hotel Categorical If the hotel has spa Included Casino Extracted (17) Hotel Categorical If the hotel has a casino inside Included Free internet Extracted (18) Hotel Categorical If the hotel provides free internet Included Hotel name Extracted (19) Hotel Categorical Hotel's name Included Hotel stars Extracted (20) Hotel Categorical Hotel's number of stars Included Nr.
+Rooms Extracted (21) Hotel Numerical Hotel's number of rooms Included User continent Computed User Categorical Continent where the user's country is located Included Member years Computed User Numerical Number of years the user is member of TripAdvisor Included Review month Computed Review Categorical Month when the review was written (from review date) Included Review weekday Computed Review Categorical Day of the week the review was written (from review date) Included of "origin=extracted", from Table 1), 24 per hotel, regarding the year of 2015.
 However, such dataset still needed to be prepared for serving as an input to the modeling stage.
 Since this data was hand-collected and all the reviews chosen were complete, there were no missing values to be dealt with.
-However, a closer look at the data allowed to identify a small set of features with few to none value in terms of characterization of each of the reviews in the dataset compiled.
+However, a closer look at the data allowed to identify a small set of features with few to none value in terms of characterization of each of the reviews in the compiled dataset.
 These features were excluded from the dataset and are marked accordingly in the column "status" in Table 1.
-Such is the case for the review language, always in English for the reviews collected; thus, the value remained the same for all the records, meaning it does not provide additional information for characterizing the scores.
-In fact, most of the reviews found for the Strip's hotels are written in English (e.g., from the 8,878 reviews published on TripAdvisor since ever up to the 31st of July 2016 for the "Encore at Wynn Las Vegas", 7,951 of them are in English, almost 90% of the total), an unsurprising result, given that Las Vegas is in the United States, a native English country with a strong market of domestic tourism (Dawson, 2011) and also the worldwide dissemination of the English language.
-For the case of the reviews collected, 217 of them are from the United States, 72 from the UK, 65 for Canada, and 36 for Australia, in a total of 390 reviews from native English countries.
+Such is the case for the review language, always in English for the collected reviews; thus, the value remained the same for all the records, meaning it does not provide additional information for characterizing the scores.
+In fact, most of the reviews found for the Strip's hotels are written in English (e.g., from the 8,878 reviews published on TripAdvisor since ever up to July 31, 2016 for the "Encore at Wynn Las Vegas", 7,951 of them are in English, almost 90% of the total), an unsurprising result, given that Las Vegas is in the United States, a native English country with a strong market of domestic tourism (Dawson, 2011) and also the worldwide dissemination of the English language.
+For the case of the collected reviews, 217 of them are from the United States, 72 from the UK, 65 from Canada, and 36 from Australia, in a total of 390 reviews from native English countries.
 The username was also excluded, as most of the reviews were from different users (only six of the reviews were made by users from which a previous review was also selected for the dataset).
 Finally, the textual content of the reviews was not considered for modeling, since it is unstructured and additional techniques would need to be employed, such as text mining.
 Furthermore, the focus of this research is on knowledge extraction from quantitative features to overcome the limitations of textual reviews mentioned in Section 2, such as the ambiguity of human language.